DiegelD/CarND-Capstone/README.md

 project [traffic sign classifyer](https://github.com/DiegelD/Traffic_Sign_Classfier).
 Also an object detection could be integreated like in this [repo](https://github.com/udacity/CarND-Object-Detection-Lab).
 This should than take place within this file `../tl_detector/light_classification_model/tl_classfier.py`.
 The nessecary infastructure is already provided there.
-However this wasn`t on the scope of this project.
+However this wasn`t in the scope of this project.

 ## Planning
 In the planning a node is intruduced, **waypoint updater**.
 This node sets the target velocity